Andrea Bocelli: 2015–present: Cinema, collaborations, and Sì

+On 1 February 2019, Bocelli performed a sold-out concert in 'Winter at Tantora' festival running at Al-'Ula for the first time in Saudi Arabia.
 On 12 April 2020, during the national COVID-19 lockdowns in Italy, Bocelli performed an Easter Sunday concert from an empty Milan Cathedral, accompanied by cathedral organist Emanuele Vianelli.
 The performance, titled "Music For Hope - Live From Duomo di Milano", was streamed live over YouTube, where it continues to be available for replay.
-About 5 million people tuned in for the livestream performance and, by 13 April 2020, over 32 million views were logged on the archived video.
+About 5 million people tuned in for the live stream performance and, by 13 April 2020, over 32 million views were logged on the archived video.

-On 13 September 2020, Bocelli performed the Italian National Anthem at the 2020 Tuscan Grand Prix.

-November 2020, Bocelli released an album, Believe.
+In November 2020, Bocelli released an album, Believe.
 It was in response to the COVID-19 pandemic and featured recent pandemic related songs.

-He performed Puccini's "Nessun Dorma" during the Opening Ceremony of the 2020 UEFA European Football Championship held in Rome, Italy on 11 June 2021.

-On 5 June 2022 Bocelli performed Puccini's "Nessun Dorma" during the BBC's Platinum Party at the Palace one of the celebrations of the Platinum Jubilee of Elizabeth II.
+He performed Puccini's "Nessun Dorma" during the Opening Ceremony of the 2020 UEFA European Football Championship held in Rome, Italy, on 11 June 2021.
+On 5 June 2022, Bocelli performed Puccini's "Nessun Dorma" during the BBC's Platinum Party at the Palace, one of the celebrations of the Platinum Jubilee of Elizabeth II.

 On 21 October 2022, Bocelli released his first collaboration album with his son and daughter, Matteo and Virginia, titled A Family Christmas.
+On 7 May 2023, Bocelli performed "You'll Never Walk Alone" together with Bryn Terfel during the BBC's Coronation Concert to mark the coronation of Charles III.
+On 26 February 2024, Andrea Bocelli with his son Matteo performed at the Quinta Vergara Amphitheater Viña del Mar, Chile, at the LXIII Viña del Mar International Song Festival receiving the Gaviota Silver and Gold.

+The Andrea Bocelli 30: The Celebration concerts were held on 15, 17 and 19 July 2024, at the Teatro del Silenzio in Lajatico, Italy.
+The events were later presented as a theatrical concert film in the United States and as a two-part television special on Canale 5 in Italy.
+Bocelli performed songs from his 30-year career, and was joined by several other musical guests for duets and solo performances.
+Guest performers included Jon Batiste, José Carreras, Sofia Carson, Plácido Domingo, Elisa, Tiziano Ferro, Aida Garifullina, Giorgia, Lang Lang, Brian May, Christian Nodal, Laura Pausini, Eros Ramazzotti, Ed Sheeran, Nadine Sierra, Shania Twain, Bryn Terfel, Franco Vassallo and Zucchero, as well as Russell Crowe, Johnny Depp and Will Smith.